Skip to main content

 We will explain unusual or complicated terms as we go along but there is also a section at the end you can look at called What does it mean?

-For more information and help if you are divorcing or thinking about divorcing in England or Wales see Going to the family court.
+For more help if you are divorcing or thinking about divorcing in England or Wales, see Divorce and separation.

 The law around divorce varies a lot from country to country.
 So, if you are thinking about getting divorced abroad it is really important you get legal advice from a lawyer who is an expert in divorce law in that country.
 This will mean you are well informed from the start about what it involves.
 In some countries for example you can’t apply for a divorce yourself - a lawyer has to do it.
 In other countries you may well find that if you want to end a civil partnership entered into in England for example, you can’t because it is not recognised.